Great Basin Desert

 This is a cool or "cold desert" due to its more northern latitude, as well as higher elevations (at least 3,000 feet, but more commonly from 4,000 to 6,500 feet).
 Precipitation, generally 7-12 inches annually, is more evenly distributed throughout the year than in the other three North American deserts.
 Winter precipitation often falls as snow.

 Playas are a conspicuous part of this desert, due to its recent geological activity.
+(When small lakes dry up, they leave a salt crust or hardpan.
+The flat area of clay, silt, or sand encrusted with salt that forms is known as a playa.)
 In notable contrast to the other three deserts, Great Basin vegetation is low and homogeneous, often with a single dominant species of bush for miles.
 Typical shrubs are Big Sagebrush, Blackbrush, Shadscale, Mormon-tea and greasewood.
 There are only occasional yuccas and very few cactus.

-The Colorado Plateau, centered in northeastern Arizona, and including the adjacent Four Corners region of Utah, Colorado and New Mexico, is sometimes included in the Great Basin Desert, sometimes considered a separate desert -- the Navajoan -- and sometimes not considered a true desert.
-The Plateau includes large barren areas, spectacular geological formations, more juniper and pinyon trees and generally higher elevations.
+The Colorado Plateau, centered in northeastern Arizona, and including the adjacent Four Corners region of Utah, Colorado and New Mexico, is sometimes included in the Great Basin Desert, sometimes considered a separate desert -- the Navajoan The Plateau includes large barren areas, spectacular geological formations, more juniper and pinyon trees and generally higher elevations.

 SEARCH THIS SITE

 The Saguaro often begins life in the shelter of a "nurse" tree or shrub which can provide a shaded, moister habitat for the germination of life.
 The Saguaro grows very slowly -- perhaps an inch a year -- but to a great height, 15 to 50 feet.

 A food chain constitutes a complex network of organisms, from plants to animals, through which energy, derived from the sun, flows in the form of organic matter and dissipates in the form of waste heat.